nagarajvrao/Postify/README.md

     open Postify.xcodeproj
     ```

-3. Build and run the project on the simulator or a physical device.
+3. Build and run the project on the simulator (or a physical device).

 ## Usage